-In addition to chemical control of mosquito larvae, the District also makes aerosol applications of pesticides for control of adult mosquitoes if specific criteria are met, including species composition, population density (as measured by landing count or other quantitative method), proximity to human populations, and/or human disease risk.
+In addition to chemical control of mosquito larvae, the District also makes aerosol applications of pesticides for control of adult mosquitoes if specific criteria are met, including species composition, population density (as measured by landing count or other quantitative method), proximity to human populations, and/ or human disease risk.
 As with larvicides, adulticides are applied in strict conformance with label requirements.
-Adulticides currently used by the District include natural Pyrethrins (derived from chrysanthemum flowers) and the synthetic pyrethroid Resmethrin (Scourge).
-Both contain the synergist PBO (piperonyl butoxide) which improves their effectiveness against adult mosquitoes while reducing the amount of active ingredient needed.
-Both materials are applied as ultra-lowvolume (ULV) fogs by truck or potentially by aircraft.
-In addition to having low toxicity to humans, these materials are applied in very small amounts (approximately 1 oz. to 2 oz. of active ingredient per acre) and are non-persistent (break down rapidly in sunlight).
+Adulticides currently used by the District include natural Pyrethrins (derived from chrysanthemum flowers) and synthetic pyrethroids.
+Some products contain the synergist PBO (piperonyl butoxide) which improves their effectiveness against adult mosquitoes while reducing the amount of active ingredient needed.
+All materials are applied as ultra-lowvolume (ULV) fogs by truck or potentially by aircraft.
+In addition to having low toxicity to humans, these materials are applied in very small amounts (approximately 1 ounce to 2 ounces of active ingredient per acre) and are non-persistent (break down rapidly in sunlight).
 Applications are generally conducted at night or before dawn, when the target mosquitoes are most active, but bees and other nontarget organisms would not be exposed.